tAndreani/IPVARIABLE/README.md

 ` Rstudio Create.Bins.r `

-Assignment of the peaks is performed with this bash script:
+Assignment of the peaks to genomics bins is performed with this bash script:

 `bash ./Create.Matrix.sh`